aumouvantsillage/guillaume.baierouge.fr/src/2021-01-05-my-first-dsl-with-racket-step-6.md

 * A boolean literal (`false`, `true`) is converted into a `BOOLEAN` token with a Racket boolean value (`#f`, `#t`).
 * An identifier is converted into an `ID` token with a symbol value.
 * A string literal is converted into a `STRING` token whose value is the string content.
-* Whitespace is matched against a built-in `whitespace` rule and converted into a `WHITESPACE` token that will be ignored.
+* Whitespace is matched against a built-in `whitespace` pattern and converted into a `WHITESPACE` token that will be ignored.
 * The *end-of-file* condition returns `(void)` as a termination indicator for the parser.